Limit behavior of the invariant measure for Langevin dynamics: Outline of the proof

 for any $t\geq 0$ and $x_0\in \mathbb{R}^d$.
 In particular, for any $t\geq 0$ we have

-In what follows, we provide the tools for estimating the right-hand side of the preceding inequality.
-The following lemma allows us to couple two solutions of \eqref{over} starting in different initial conditions. \begin{lemma}[Synchronous coupling I] Assume Hypotheses \eqref{H}, \eqref{C3}, \eqref{eq:lipt} and \eqref{eq:elip} are valid.
+In what follows, we provide the tools for estimating the right-hand side of~\eqref{formulainequality}.
+The following lemma allows us to couple two solutions of~\eqref{over} starting in different initial conditions. \begin{lemma}[Synchronous coupling I] Assume Hypotheses~\eqref{H} and~\eqref{eq:lipt} are valid.
 Let $x,x_0\in \mathbb{R}^d$.
 Then

-where $\delta>0$ is the dissipativity constant that appears in \eqref{H} and $\ell$ is the Lipschitz constant that appears in \eqref{eq:lipt}.
+where $\delta>0$ is the dissipativity constant that appears in~\eqref{H} and $\ell$ is the Lipschitz constant that appears in~\eqref{eq:lipt}.
 In particular,

-\end{lemma} The following lemma provides second moment estimates for the marginals of the process \eqref{over} and also for its invariant probability measure $\mu^\epsilon$. \begin{lemma}[Second moment estimates] Assume Hypotheses \eqref{H}, \eqref{C3}, \eqref{eq:lipt} and \eqref{eq:elip} are valid.
+\end{lemma} The following lemma provides second moment estimates for the marginals of the process~\eqref{over} and also for its invariant probability measure $\mu^\epsilon$. \begin{lemma}[Second moment estimates] Assume Hypotheses~\eqref{H} and~\eqref{eq:lipt} are valid.
 For any $x\in \mathbb{R}^d$ we have

-where $\delta>0$ is the dissipativity constant that appears in \eqref{H}, $\ell$ is the Lipschitz constant that appears in \eqref{eq:lipt} and $C_0=\mathrm{Tr}((\sigma(0_d))^*\sigma(0_d))$.
+where $\delta>0$ is the dissipativity constant that appears in~\eqref{H}, $\ell$ is the Lipschitz constant that appears in~\eqref{eq:lipt} and $C_0=2\mathrm{Tr}((\sigma(0_d))^*\sigma(0_d))$.
 In addition,